primatejs/primate/docs/guide/configuration.md

 Default: `app.html`

-Name of the default HTML page located in `paths.pages`.
-If `paths.pages` does not exist or contain this file, Primate will use its [default app.html][default-app-html].
+Name of the default HTML page located in `location.pages`.
+If `location.pages` does not exist or contain this file, Primate will use its [default app.html][default-app-html].

 ### error

 Default: `error.html`

-Name of the default error HTML page located in `paths.pages`.
-If `paths.pages` does not exist or contain this file, Primate will use its [default error.html][default-error-html].
+Name of the default error HTML page located in `location.pages`.
+If `location.pages` does not exist or contain this file, Primate will use its [default error.html][default-error-html].

 ## Logging options